Bachelor of Design (Games)

 Program entry requirements

-Current Year 12 prerequisite units 3 and 4– a study score of at least 30 in English (ESL) or at least 25 in any other English.
+Units 3 and 4: a study score of at least 30 in English (EAL) or 25 in English other than EAL.

 How to apply

 - Check the application dates to see when to apply.

 - Ensure you meet all of the entry requirements (see above section).

 - Choose your application method and apply.

 - If applicable, complete the selection tasks for your program (see above section).